History of Withington Baths

 Timeline Image

-In the early years of the 1930s, local swimmer Cecelia Wolstenholme trained at Withington Baths for the Olympic Games.
+In the early years of the 1930s, local swimmer Cecelia Wolstenholme swam and taught at Withington Baths for the Olympic Games.
 At this time, Cecelia and her sister Beatrice were two of the most dominant female swimmers in Britain.
 Cecelia represented Great Britain during the 1930s in the Olympics, the European Championships and England in the British Empire Games.

 1930s